nsubordin81/blog.synapseflux.com/docs/_posts/2025-02-24-game-jam-devlog.md

 _P.P.S.
 If you're interested in following my journey or sharing your own experiences, feel free to connect with me on social media or leave a comment below.
 Let's support each other in our game development adventures!_

-_P.P.P.S.
-While working with Godot, I noticed that when integrating with Node.js, you still need to specify `"type": "module"` in your `package.json` to ensure ES module support.
-This small detail can save you from potential headaches when managing your project dependencies and module imports.
-For more information check out [these docs](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling)._